tezizzm/DotNetCoreWorkshop/Exercises/Exercise #3 Discovery/instructions.md

 2. Navigate to the newly created directory using the following command: `cd bootcamp-store`

 3. Use the Dotnet CLI to scaffold a basic MVC application with the following command: `dotnet new mvc`.
 This will create a new application with the name bootcamp-store.

+   ***In the bootcamp-store folder run the following command: `dotnet new globaljson --sdk-version 2.2.402`.
+This command will add a global.json file with our configured SDK version to our application root.
+By adding this file this will ensure the entire group is on a consistent version of the dotnet SDK.***

 4. Navigate to the project file and edit it to add the following nuget packages: